 This is the actual current flowing in or out of the battery.
 A negative current indicates that current is taken from the battery.
 This is the current needed for DC loads.
 A positive current means that current is going into the battery.
 This is current coming from charge sources.
-Keep in mind that the battery monitor will always indicate the total battery current, being the current traveling into the battery minus the current traveling out of the battery.
+Keep in mind that the battery monitor will always indicate the total battery current, being the current traveling into the battery.